kathyayanmula/cleaning-data/codebook.md

 - x_test.txt
 - y_test.txt

+Read all the tables using read.table function.
+Filtered the mean and standard deviationcolumns by looking up the column names in the features.txt file.

 ### Section 2.
 Combining the data sets.
 Assign column names and merge to create one data set.
+Combined the columns of similar data sets first and then merged rows of activity and subject.

 ### Section 3.
 Reading and merging the activity labels table so as to have descriptive names for activities in the final data set.
+Read the activity labels data set and merged it with the combined test and train dataset so as to associate descriptive names for the activities.

 ### Section 4.
 Renaming Variables accordingly.
+Assigning descriptive names to the variables.

 ### Section 5.
 Creating an independent tidy data set with the average of each variable for each activity and each subject.

-### Section 6.
-Selecting the required columns for final dataset and creating it.
+Finally created an independent tidy data set with the average of each variable for each activity and each subject using the aggregate function.
+Filtered and renamed columns accordingly.
+Write.table function was used to create the tidy dataset.